 Caerphilly is a hard, crumbly white cheese that originated in the area around the town of Caerphilly, Wales.
 First made around 1830, it was thought to have been created originally as a food for local coal miners.
 It’s known sometimes as “the crumblies” and has very recently been awarded protected food name status by the European Commission.
 Most Caerphilly is actually made in Somerset because of the amount of milk produced in the west country.
 We sell Gorwydd Caerphilly which is made by Maugan and Todd Trethowan in North Somerset.
 They first set up in Wales and in 2014 moved production to Somerset.

-Cheddar takes its name from the Cheddar Gorge in Somerset and has been made in the region since the 12th century where the cheese was stored in the caves.
+Cheddar takes its name from the Cheddar Gorge in Somerset.
+It’s been made in the region since the 12th century where the cheese was stored in the caves.
 Today it’s one of the world’s most loved cheeses and sold all over the world.
 A true West Country Farmhouse Cheddar is made in the West of England – either Devon, Cornwall, Dorset or Somerset, and follows the technique of ‘cheddaring’ which is when slabs of curd are piled on top of each other as the whey drains away which stretches the curd and creates a harder cheese.
 Some of the West Country Farmhouse Cheddars we sell are Montgomery’s Cheddar, Wookey Hole Cave Aged Cheddar, Westcombe Cheddar and Somerset Organic Cheddar.

 Cheshire is a dense and crumbly cheese, and is made in either Cheshire, Denbighshire, Flintshire, Shropshire or Staffordshire to be classed as territorial.
 The cheese tends to have a delicate flavour with a wonderful aftertaste.
 It’s sold in various stages of maturity with its flavour developing with age.